Ollie Persey

 ECPAT UK & Brighton & Hove City Council v SSHD [2023] EWHC 1953 (Admin) (Judgment No. 1); [2023] EWHC 2199 (Admin) ; [2023] EWHC 3030 (Admin) [2024] EWHC 1353 (Admin) (Judgment No. 4): Acted for a successful claimant in the high-profile and long-running litigation challenging the SSHD’s use of hotels to accommodate unaccompanied asylum-seeking children outside of the National Transfer Scheme.
 The High Court granted the first-ever suspended quashing order with conditions attached.
 Over the course of 11 hearings and 4 judgments, the High Court supervised the closure of all the unlawful hotels.

 The Commissioners for His Majesty’s Revenue and Customs v Mr Abubaker Arrbab [2024] EWCA Civ 16: Acted for Mr Arrbab, the respondent tax credit recipient, in getting parts of HMRC’s mandatory reconsideration regime struck out on the basis of it being introduced by ultra vires regulations.
-The Court of Appeal held that the regulations, which amended primary legislation, were made using a power that had not been intended for that purpose and unlawfully curtailed the right of access to justice.
+The Court of Appeal held that the regulations, which amended primary legislation, were made using a power that had not been intended for that purpose and unlawfully curtailed the right to access to justice.
 The legal team won the Citizens’ Advice ‘Most Outstanding Impact’ Award 2024 for representing Mr. Arrbab.

 Derbyshire NHS Foundation Trust v Secretary of State for Health and Social Care [2023] EWHC 3182 (Admin): Acted for a mental health patient in successfully resisting a hospital trust’s application to weaken procedural safeguards for renewing Community Treatment Orders (‘CTOs’), under the Mental Health Act 1983.